Short Bio

 During my Ph.D., I interned in the Visual Computing team at the Bosch Research and Technology Center (Palo Alto, CA).
 There I first got to mess with mobile graphics, something that has remained a bit of an interest since - especially when combined with my work in many-light rendering.
 After returning from Palo Alto (and before resuming my Ph.D.), I spent a few months at Mindary, a tech-startup co-founded by my Ph.D. supervisor Ulf Assarsson.
 I joined the team looking at 3D-scanning for that time.

 I spent some time as a postdoc at the VMML at the University of Zürich as part of the the DIVA (Data Intensive Visualization and Analysis) project.
 The project revolved around large scale data visualization.
 Before returning to Chalmers, I briefly visited Disney Research where I optimized the latency of the Makeup Lamps prototype.
+I briefly returning to Chalmers,with the department of Earth and Space sciences where my work revolved around high-performance computing on GPUs (and more recently, devices like the Intel KNL).
+After this, I visited the group of Elmar Eisemann, CGV at the Delft Unviversity of Technology (Netherlands) on a Advanced Postdoc.Mobility grant from the Swiss National Science Foundation.

 Education